Cory-DeDell/NFL-Data-Wrangling-ML-Kaggle/README.md

 Utils.py contains functions used for training and testing the machine learning model.

 # Model
-Model.py contains the code to execute the specified machine learning models.
+Model.py contains the code to train and evaluate the specified machine learning model.